Jamie Oleksiak: First stint with Dallas

 Oleksiak participated in four preseason games with the Dallas Stars before being returned to the AHL for the 2013–14 season.
 He began the season strong, leading all Texas defensemen with three goals through the first 22 games of the season.
 Following an injury to defenseman Stephane Robidas, Oleksiak earned his first NHL recall of the season on November 30.
-He played in seven games for the Stars, collecting five shots and two penalty minutes, before being re-assigned to the AHL on December 18.
+He played in seven games for the Stars, collecting five shots and two penalty minutes, before being reassigned to the AHL on December 18.
 Upon returning to the AHL, Oleksiak helped the Texas Stars win the 2014 Calder Cup playoffs.

 In the final year of his entry-level contract, Oleksiak dipped in production at the AHL level but tallied eight points through 36 games with the Dallas Stars in the NHL.
 For the first time, Oleksiak was named to the Dallas Stars' opening night roster for the 2014–15 season.
 He was one of six defencemen the Stars planned on relying on throughout the season.
 However, as injuries befell the roster, the Stars recalled numerous defencemen from their AHL affiliate through the season.
 Oleksiak scored his first career NHL goal on October 28, in the first period of an eventual 4–3 overtime loss to the St. Louis Blues.
-However, he struggled to continue to produce and was re-assigned to the Texas Stars on December 11, after accumulating four points through 21 games.
+However, he struggled to continue to produce and was reassigned to the Texas Stars on December 11, after accumulating four points through 21 games.
 He recorded two shots on goal in one game with the Texas Stars before being recalled to the NHL level on December 13.
 He played one more game for the Dallas Stars before returning to the AHL on December 23.
 Upon returning to the AHL, Oleksiak recorded two assists through two games before returning to the NHL level on December 29.
 Throughout the months of January and February, Oleksiak and Jyrki Jokipakka split their time between the NHL and AHL.
 Oleksiak accumulated four more points with the Stars before returning to the AHL level in mid-January while the Dallas Stars were on break.
 Once the NHL resumed play, Oleksiak returned to the NHL level on January 26.
 He finished the NHL season with eight points through 36 games.
 On July 9, 2015, Oleksiak signed a one-year contract extension to remain with the Dallas Stars.